enricocnc/rrt/README.md

 This implementation performs path planning for differential drive robots.
 Paths between points can be computed through different algorithms.
 The desired algorithm can be selected by simply editing the `config/params.yaml` file (the currently supported algorithms are: dubins path generation, [POSQ extend function](http://www.spencer.eu/papers/palmieriICAPS14.pdf) and cubic spline interpolation).

+In this project, ROS is only needed in order to use _rviz_ as a ready-to-use GUI.
+Indeed, the search algorithm implementation does not depend on ROS.

 Tested on Ubuntu 18.04 (ROS melodic) and Ubuntu 20.04 (ROS noetic).

 ## Build